Tesla Factory Locations: Global Guide [2026]

 Key Takeaways

-• Tesla operates major manufacturing facilities in Fremont (USA), Shanghai (China), Berlin (Germany), and Austin (USA) to serve global markets.
+• Tesla operates major manufacturing facilities in Fremont, Shanghai, Berlin, and Austin to serve global markets.

-• The Fremont Factory is Tesla’s first large-scale plant and produces Model S, Model X, Model 3, and Model Y.
+• The Fremont Factory functions as Tesla’s original large-scale plant and produces the Model S, Model X, Model 3, and Model Y.

-• Gigafactory Texas produces the Model Y and Cybertruck and serves as Tesla’s global headquarters.
+• Gigafactory Texas produces the Model Y and the Cybertruck while housing the company’s global corporate headquarters.

 Overview of Tesla’s Global Manufacturing Hubs